jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < Figure out a better diagram notation. >

-##### Globality Level Limitation
+##### Module Level Limitation

 < Pictures >

-Apart from object level limitation there is also globality level limitation.
+Apart from object level limitation there is also module level limitation.

-__Public *Globality Up 1*__
+__Public *Module Up 1*__

-When an access modifier is paired with a globality level limitation, the access modifier works normally *n* level up the *globality ancestry*.
-But for higher globalities the member is inaccessible.
+When an access modifier is paired with a module level limitation, the access modifier works normally *n* level up the *module ancestry*.
+But for higher modules the member is inaccessible.

 Public:

 | ![](images/Symbol%20Language%20(2004).462.png) | ≈ | ![](images/Symbol%20Language%20(2004).463.png) |
 |------------------------------------------------|---|------------------------------------------------|

-Public Globality Up 1:
+Public Module Up 1:

 | ![](images/Symbol%20Language%20(2004).464.png) | ≈ | ![](images/Symbol%20Language%20(2004).465.png) |
 |------------------------------------------------|---|------------------------------------------------|

-Public Globality Up 2:
+Public Module Up 2:

 | ![](images/Symbol%20Language%20(2004).466.png) | ≈ | ![](images/Symbol%20Language%20(2004).467.png) |
 |------------------------------------------------|---|------------------------------------------------|

-Protected Globality Up N works the same as Public, but adds the extra restriction that comes with protected.
+Protected Module Up N works the same as Public, but adds the extra restriction that comes with protected.

 < Pictures with that? >

-< ‘Globality Up 2’ is too long, because Public Globality Up 1 will be used commonly.
-Visual Basic’s Friend access modifier is the same as Public Globality Up 1.
-I might need to invent a specific term for Public Globality Up 1.
+< ‘Module Up 2’ is too long, because Public Module Up 1 will be used commonly.
+Visual Basic’s Friend access modifier is the same as Public Module Up 1.
+I might need to invent a specific term for Public Module Up 1.
 I won’t use ‘Friend’, because that would conflict with >

-#### Exclusion in Globalities
+#### Exclusion in Modules

-Access modifiers in Globalities:
+Access modifiers in Modules:

 - Global Inaccessible
 - Global Private
 - Global Public

-To understand what happens when procedures inside globalities are given access controllers you need to view the globality as an object, that is referenced from any of its ancestor objects:
+To understand what happens when procedures inside modules are given access controllers you need to view the module as an object, that is referenced from any of its ancestor objects:

 | ![](images/Symbol%20Language%20(2004).468.png) | ≈ | ![](images/Symbol%20Language%20(2004).469.png) |
 |------------------------------------------------|---|------------------------------------------------|

 If a global procedure is Inaccessible, it’s just not accessible at all (*‘outcommented’*), so not really global either.
-If a global procedure is Private, it’s not really global either, only accessible by the globality object itself, just like something private of a circle object.
+If a global procedure is Private, it’s not really global either, only accessible by the module object itself, just like something private of a circle object.
 If a global procedure is Public, then it *is* global.
-It is then accessible from any ancestor within the globality.
+It is then accessible from any ancestor within the module.

-When a global procedure is Public it is however also accessible *outside* the globality, as a public procedure of the globality object.
-For a procedure to be global inside the globality, but not accessible outside the globality you use globality level limitation: __Public Globality Up 1__.
+When a global procedure is Public it is however also accessible *outside* the module, as a public procedure of the module object.
+For a procedure to be global inside the module, but not accessible outside the module you use module level limitation: __Public Module Up 1__.

 It is not a permitted to make a global procedure Protected.
 A pentagon is not exchangeable with a triangle, so Global Protected wouldn’t have much meaning.

 ### Friends

-In types, globality types, procedures and clauses you can define *Friends* of the symbol.
+In types, module types, procedures and clauses you can define *Friends* of the symbol.
 Friends are other symbols that when defined friend get full access to all members of the befriended.

 It only goes one way: the friend symbol can access private things of the befriended, but the befriended doesn’t get access to the friend’s private members.
 Its kind of a like a sick friendship where one likes the other, but the other doesn’t like him back.
 That’s why the symbol that defines his friends is called the *befriended*, not a friend itself.

-A type, globality type, procedure or clause can define:
+A type, module type, procedure or clause can define:

 - Friend Types
 - Friend Procedures
-- Friend Globalities
+- Friend Modules

 Which grants its friends full access to the private and protected members of the befriended.